Why take a gap year?

 There are various options to consider and a well structured gap year may include several of these elements.
 Here are the main ones;

 To earn money towards the costs of travel or university and/or to gain some career relevant experience.
 The Year in Industry scheme is worth investigating if you are interested in science, engineering or business.
-For gap year employment opportunities in the UK and round the world take a look at Gap Work .
+For gap year opportunities around the world take a look at Go Overseas and Gap360.

 Workplace opportunities may be limited because of the coronavirus but virtual internships, in diverse areas such as software engineering, fashion and sports management, are growing in popularity.
 Search for virtual internships at GoAbroad.